Dog Boarding: What You Need to Know in 2026

 Search terms can point to different care types.
 "Dog daycare near me" and "dog daycare" usually mean daytime care, not sleep.
 "Dog kennels near me," "kennels near me," and "boarding kennels near me" often point to run-based care with set staff shifts.

 Puppies need a tighter screen.
 "Puppy daycare near me" and "puppy boarding near me" should lead you to nap plans, vaccine timing, small groups, and cleaning rules.
-A tired puppy isn't the same as a settled puppy.
+A tired puppy is not the same as a settled puppy.

 Some searches need extra questions.
 "Dog boot camp" may focus on training, not comfort.
 "Petsmart boarding" and "animal boarding near me" may show larger sites, so ask about overnight staff and illness rules.